ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_scheduler_message/README.md

     // Use the format shown here, also take into account that this date will always use CET as timezone.
     $conf['nexteuropa_scheduler_message_time'] = '2019-03-30 01:00:00';

 You can check the value of both parameters, if you have "administer scheduler" permissions.
-I will show the default values or the values from settings.php, if they are configured:
+It will show the default values or the values from settings.php, if they are configured:
 * admin/config/content/scheduler/scheduler_message

 Translation